 ECORD School of Rock (ECORD SOR)

 In April 2014, an ECORD/IODP workshop for teachers was held in France as a two- or three-day long workshop with lectures given by scientists and practical hands-on sessions developped and tested by scientists and educators who sailed on IODP drillships (JOIDES Resolution).
 ECORD recognised this pilot workshop as a major educational contribution to educational objectives of the programme and supported that it should be shared and developped accross all ECORD countries as the “ECORD School of Rock”.

-The main part of the funding of every ECORD School of Rock has to be provided by the national educational organisation/ministry of the hosting country.
+The main part of the funding of every ECORD School of Rock is provided by the national educational organisation/ministry of the hosting country.
 Additional funding is provided by the national IODP office and support could be requested to ECORD.